natalidelgadillo/DH150-NATALIDELGADILLO/Assignment 05/README.md

 We can put ourselves in someone else's perspective and design in a way that does not just favor our personal bias.

-> ② UX Storytelling gives us a fresh set of eyes to understand and explore different designs.
+> ② UX Storytelling gives us a fresh set of eyes to understand and explore different design options.

 > ③ Empathy Maps and Scenarios allow us to articulate and visualize what we know about the user we are designing for.
 It is a helpful tool when deciding the trade-offs of a design.